FroysJ/Bank-Account-Manager/README.md

 or in the file menu
 or pressing Ctrl+L.

+### Known Issue:
+- Some tests involving java.time.LocalDate may not pass if the user is using a Mac device;
+if this happens, check the AutoTest comments on the commit on Github to verify that the tests pass.

 ## Phase 4: Task 2
 Wed Mar 27 19:40:38 PDT 2024
 Account Manager application started